nicolocarpignoli/GeoAR.js/README.md

 It is based on the discussion from this [github issue](https://github.com/jeromeetienne/AR.js/issues/190).
 It has been originated by [1d10t](https://github.com/1d10t) in this [file](https://1d10t.github.io/test/phills-sphere.html).
-This project has been originally crated by Jerome Etienne as a branch of AR.js and then as standalone repository, but was left alone from 2017.
-Now I'm trying to bring it alive again!
+The first mock up project has been originally created by Jerome Etienne as a branch of AR.js and then as standalone repository, but was left alone from 2017.
+What I'm doing is to bring it alive and kicking for the first time since its creation.

 Thanks a LOT for all contributions! ❤️